Echological/MinehutService/README.md

 ```java
 MinehutService.players((JSONArray players) -> {})
 ```
-*All methods can also return their datatype, rather than using a constructor*
+*All methods can also return their datatype, rather than using a consumer*